The Boxall Profile®

 However, research in our Now You See Us study suggests that another quarter of pupils will have moderate SEMH needs, which are much harder for teachers to identify, but which can have a significant impact on pupils’ learning.

-Using the Boxall Profile® is the best way to identify and address these hidden developmental issues, to ensure that every child and young person gets the support they need to engage fully with their education.
+Using the Boxall Profile® is the best way to identify and address these hidden issues, to ensure that every child and young person gets the support they need to engage fully with their education.

 What are the benefits of using the Boxall Profile®?